opensearch-project/maps/tiles-generation/cdk/README.md

 cdk deploy PlanetTileGenerationStack
 ```

-* (Optional) If you want to get latest notification of the tiles generation ECS task state changes, you can optionally deploy the stacks.
-We support slack notification and email notification.
-You will need to update the context values of EMAIL, SLACK in `cdk.context.json` file before deploy thses stacks.
+* (Optional) If you want to get notifications of the tiles generation ECS task state changes, you can optionally deploy the below stacks.
+It allowes you have slack notification and email notification.
+You will need to update the context values of EMAIL, SLACK in `cdk.context.json` file before deploy these stacks.
+When creating Slack webhooks, you need set a `Content` variable for the webhook.
+Learn  how to [get Slack webhook URL](https://slack.com/help/articles/360041352714-Create-more-advanced-workflows-using-webhooks).

 ```
 cdk deploy TestSlackNotificationStack